-Compared to other types of coffee, cold brew is at least mildly acidic but can be low acidity as well.
+Compared to other types of coffee, cold brew is at least mildly acidic but can also have low acidity.

-As you know as a coffee lover, too much acidity in your brew doesn’t always taste great.
-Plus, if you have conditions like irritable bowel syndrome, then an acidic cup of coffee can agitate your condition.
+As you know, as a coffee lover, too much acidity in your brew doesn’t always taste great.
+Plus, if you have conditions like irritable bowel syndrome, an acidic cup of coffee can aggravate your condition.

 Cold brew coffee is not overly caffeinated.
 A 16-ounce serving contains 200 milligrams of caffeine.

 If you divide that into a more reasonable serving size of eight ounces, then the coffee contains only 100 milligrams of caffeine in a serving.

 What about the strength of cold brew coffee?
 You might have heard that it’s stronger than other types of coffee, which has caused you to refrain from drinking it.